 Apple has been pretty good at updating its core iOS apps like Notes, Photos, and Reminders over the last few years.
 Often, this involves porting over features previously exclusive to macOS – something that has become increasingly significant in the age of Apple’s desktop-class, laptop-replacing iPad Pro.

-The Music app, though, has been largely overlooked this time round; iOS 13 mostly leaves the built-in music manager alone.
+The Music app, though, has been largely overlooked; Apple has mostly left the built-in music manager alone.
 This means that iPhone and iPad users still can’t do something Mac users have long enjoyed: create Smart Playlists.

 Smart Playlists on macOS

 Smart Playlists are every music-lover’s dream.
 On macOS, using iTunes or the standalone Music app, they let users create dynamic playlists based on a series of established “rules.”
 The playlist auto-updates, adding new content which matches your rules as and when your iTunes library expands.

 Miximum on iOS